Tanzania Safari Cost 2026: Budget to Luxury Price Guide

 A budget safari is for the adventurous traveler who prioritizes the wildlife experience over creature comforts.
 These trips keep costs low by using simple accommodations, like public campsites where you sleep in tents, or basic lodges outside the parks.

-You can expect a budget group camping safari to start at around $250 per person per day.
+You can expect a budget group camping safari to start at around $250 per person per day for a group of 5.
 This price typically includes your park fees, a shared 4x4 vehicle, a guide, camping equipment, and meals often cooked by a dedicated safari chef.
 It’s a rustic and authentic way to experience the bush without breaking the bank.

 The Mid Range Safari: Comfort and Value